+Do you want to design your home workspace as a Japandi office?
 The Japandi style of home decor continues to be popular and it’s a great choice of interior design style for a home office.
-It’s important that a home office space is appealing to work in and encourages productivity and the elements of Japandi design can enhance this.
-If you’re interested in creating your own Japandi office for homeworking, read on for some essential tips on nailing the look.
+It’s important that a home office space is appealing to work in and encourages productivity and the elements of Japandi design can enhance this, as it merges the best of Japanese and Scandinavian aesthetics to create spaces that exude calm, elegance, and simplicity.

 What makes Japandi style ideal for home office decor?